Blogs

 Implementing a simplified Zxing Library

-This tutorial uses a torn down version of Zxing library to teach the basics of how to implement the library into a standalone app and deploy your own native Android app.
-We are using the Android Development Kit running SDK 19, android 4.4 library.
-The library has been modified to be a portrait mode barcode scanner rather then the default horizontal orientation.
+This tutorial uses a torn-down version of Zxing library to teach the basics of how to implement the library into a standalone app and deploy your own native Android app.
+We are using the Android Development Kit running SDK 19, Android 4.4 library.
+The library has been modified to be a portrait mode barcode scanner rather than the default horizontal orientation.

 You can download our simplified version of the Zxing library to use and test here: CaptureActivity.
 This is different than the released ZXing library, but is good to get you started.